 What we do

 We are a substance-free and chemical-free dance.
 This means that alcoholic beverages, smoking, vaping, and all mind/body-altering drugs, legal and illegal, are not allowed to be used or possessed at our dance and that you may not attend if you are under the influence of these substances.
 While we cannot legally prohibit the possession or use of prescription medications, we ask that you use maximum discretion and take them out of sight if you are required to use them during the dance.
+The burning of sage is also prohibited.
 Finally, unnatural and chemical fragrances, conditioners, and body products are expressly prohibited from Dance Spree.

 All movement at Dance Spree, Drum & Dance, and Bioluminosity is freeform, unregulated, and without instruction.
 There are no limits, requirements, or directives to abide by and you are welcome to dance with any number of people, or none at all!

 In all dances with other people, it is important to gain their consent for whatever form of engagement you desire.
 Depending on your background this may be verbal, facial, energetic, or meditative, but it is a vital part of maintaining our ability to be free within ourselves.